momoa16/ExData_Plotting1/README.md

 The remaining plotX.R could be run in any order assuming that the data file is already in the current directory.

+Each R file produces the corresponding png file.